MBA learning goals

 This goal involves your ability to identify, analyze, and solve higher-order business problems.
 It includes distinguishing the problem from its symptoms, using reliable information sources to inform decisions, weighing alternatives, and coming up with a solution that can be implemented.

-PLG 2: Our graduates will demonstrate high ethical reasoning skills.
+PLG 2: Our graduates will be ethical managers.

 To demonstrate competence in ethical reasoning, you will need to recognize ethical issues; identify and apply decision alternatives among different ethical values and frameworks; and assess the concerns of multiple stakeholders within a global context.

-PLG 3: Our graduates will demonstrate knowledge and skills needed for accountable leadership.
+PLG 3: Our graduates will be accountable leaders.

 You will demonstrate how you would apply an awareness of self and others to guide shared change in an organization.
 You will be asked to provide responses to leadership dilemmas that indicate your ability to motivate others while being visionary, honest, and respectful.